 Your attachment style resulted in unawareness of what you are experiencing at a given moment.
 Mindfulness will gradually allow you to tap into your experience.
 Simply start noticing what is going on within you with an open attitude.
 No judgment, just accept your emotions, whichever they may be.

 Therefore, no shutting down, no angry outbursts, and no numbing the emotions with alcohol or other substances.
 Try to practice deep breathing exercises to reduce the discomfort of emotion.
 Acceptance meditation could also help.

 Try this: reflect on what you think people are feeling, and ask them if you were right.
-When someone expresses negative emotion toward you, try not to counterattack.
+So, when someone expresses negative emotion toward you, try not to counterattack.
 Acknowledge the other person’s emotion and accept your part in it.

 Ability to resolve conflict (not walk away and not attack, but find a compromise) is essential.
-One thing that may not come naturally to you is to learn to praise others—but the effort will pay off.
+One thing that may not come naturally to you is to learn to praise others.
+However, learn it and see your effort pay off.